UU-Hydro/PCR-GLOBWB_model/README.md

  1. You will need a working Python environment, we recommend to install Miniconda, particularly for Python 3.
 Follow their instructions given at https://docs.conda.io/en/latest/miniconda.html.
 The user guide and short reference on conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).

- 2. Get the requirement or environment file from this repository [conda_env/pcrglobwb_py3.yml](conda_env/pcrglobwb_py3.yml) and use it to install all modules required () to run PCR-GLOBWB:
+ 2. Get the requirement or environment file from this repository [conda_env/pcrglobwb_py3.yml](conda_env/pcrglobwb_py3.yml) and use it to install all modules required (e.g. PCRaster, netCDF4) to run PCR-GLOBWB:

     `conda env create --name pcrglobwb_python3 -f pcrglobwb_py3.yml`